-This document provides the technical and managerial details that an Entity seeking certification through the NAESB Energy Efficiency Measurement and Verification Certification ((EE M&V Certification) Program must demonstrate that its Energy Efficiency Measurement & Verification product or service (“EE M&V Products or Services”) meets in its Certification Practice Statement filed as part of the NAESB accreditation requirements.
-The following requirements are intended to support the NAESB WEQ Business Practice Standards WEQ-021 and REQ.19 Model Business Practices for Energy Efficiency.
+This document provides the technical and managerial details that an Entity seeking certification through the NAESB Retail Demand Response Measurement and Verification Certification (DR M&V Certification) Program must demonstrate that its Retail Demand Response Measurement & Verification service (“DR M&V Services”) meets in its Certification Practice Statement filed as part of the NAESB accreditation requirements.
+The following requirements are intended to support the retail NAESB Business Practice REQ.13 Model Business Practices for Demand Response.

 Certification Applicability

-This EE M&V Certification is limited to M&V Products or Services described in the Certification Practice Statement.
-An M&V Product or Service may be offered separately or as part of an integrated energy efficiency product or service.
+This retail DR M&V Certification is limited to retail Demand Response M&V Services described in the Certification Practice Statement.
+An M&V Service may be offered separately or as part of an integrated demand response service.
 The certification applies only to the M&V process described in the Certification Practice Statement and does not imply any guarantee of product performance, demand reduction, energy savings, or economic benefit associated with the energy efficiency product, service or program.
-The certification does not warrant compliance with applicable Governing Documents, Wholesale or Retail product specifications under any applicable tariff, or any other regulatory requirements associated with a Federal or State energy efficiency program or building codes.
+The certification does not warrant compliance with applicable Governing Documents or Retail product specifications under any applicable tariff.

 Definitions